roboconf/roboconf.github.io/en/user-guide/using-docker-with-roboconf.md

 ## Docker Container managed by Roboconf Agents

-The third use case is probably the one that interests Docker users.
+The third use case is probably **the one that interests Docker users**.
 Indeed, the two previous ones are more interesting for Roboconf users (e.g. for tests).

 This third approach consists in having Roboconf agents managing Docker containers.